twaslowski/telegram-mood-tracker/README.md

     docker run --env TELEGRAM_TOKEN=$TELEGRAM_TOKEN \
       public.ecr.aws/c1o1h8f4/mood-tracker:latest

-I currently provide images for x86_64 and arm64v8 for my own machines and my Raspberry Pi.
-If you require images for additional architectures, feel free to raise a ticket or build your own images.
+Supported architectures are x86_64 (amd64) and arm64.
+If you require images for additional architectures, feel free to raise a ticket or build your own images (see [Development](#development)).

 ## MongoDB Configuration